 My career focuses on spoken word poetry: I work as a researcher, a performer, and an event programmer in the field.

-Currently I am completing my PhD at the University of Strathclyde, focused on the performance and perception of authenticity in contemporary UK spoken word poetry.
+In 2020 I completed my PhD at the University of Strathclyde, focused on the performance and perception of authenticity in contemporary UK spoken word poetry.
 As part of this research I conducted a large-scale oral history study with 70 UK-based poets and promoters.
-These interviews will be publicly archived at the Scottish Oral History Centre in 2020.
+These interviews will be publicly archived at the Scottish Oral History Centre in 2021.
 My other academic focus is contemporary Scottish political poetry: in 2015 I completed an MRes in English at Strathclyde on a US-UK Fulbright Award, focusing on poetry written for the 2014 Scottish independence referendum.
 Also in 2015 I co-organised the Poetic Politics: Culture and the 2014 Scottish Independence Referendum, One Year On conference at the National Library of Scotland and in 2016 co-edited the anthology Aiblins: New Scottish Political Poetry (Luath Press).